-In the Bible it is written: “Is any among you afflicted? let him pray.
-Is any merry? let him sing psalms.”
-(Ja 5:13)
+Please turn in the Bible to the place where it is written: "Is any among you afflicted? let him pray.
+Is any merry? let him sing psalms."
+(Jas 5:13)

 Have you ever noticed what we sing about today in the meetings of the saints?
 In noticing this myself, I find that there is little more to our song than dwelling on the love of God, the mercy of God, and the blessing of God.
 Is this all that we should be singing about?

 When is the last time that you heard a song in church about the wrath of God?
 A verse such as, "Kiss the Son, lest he be angry, and ye perish from the way, when his wrath is kindled but a little.
 Blessed are all they that put their trust in him."
 (Ps 2:12) Perhaps it has been a while since you heard a refrain that called forth the vengeance of God upon His enemies, such as "O LORD God, to whom vengeance belongeth; O God, to whom vengeance belongeth, shew thyself.
 Lift up thyself, thou judge of the earth: render a reward to the proud.
 LORD, how long shall the wicked, how long shall the wicked triumph?
 How long shall they utter and speak hard things? and all the workers of iniquity boast themselves?
 They break in pieces thy people, O LORD, and afflict thine heritage."
 (Ps 94:1-5)

 Where is the song in our hymnal, in our camp song book, or flashed across the dazzling spendor of our ecumenical temples... that evokes in us a sense of love and awe at the Law of God?
 Could we sing the majestic 119th Psalm today without raising the brazen cry of "Legalism!", or perhaps a yawn?